Karmaz95/crimson/README.md

 </p>

 #### It consists of three partially interdependent modules:
-* crimson_recon   - automates the process of domain reconnaissance.
+* `crimson_recon`   - automates the process of subdomain reconnaissance and vulnerability scanning.
-* crimson_target  - automates the process of urls reconnaissance.
+* `crimson_target`  - automates the process of single-domain reconnaissance and vulnerability scanning.
-* crimson_exploit - automates the process of bug founding.
+* `crimson_exploit` - automates the process of bug founding in gathered URLS.

-#### :small_red_triangle_down:crimson_recon
-> This module can help you if you have to test big infrastructure or you are trying to earn some bounties in *.scope.com domain.
-It includes many web scraping and bruteforcing tools.

-#### :small_red_triangle_down:crimson_target
-> This module covers one particular domain chosen by you for testing.
-> It uses a lot of vulnerability scanners, web scrapers and bruteforcing tools.

-#### :small_red_triangle_down:crimson_exploit
-> This module uses a number of tools to automate the search for certain bugs in a list of urls.
 # Installation & running
 ```
 # 1. Pull docker container: